CEA-MetroCarac/fitspy/doc/README.md

 Note that to ease copy/paste, `CTRL+C` allows putting the current figure in the clipboard (only available on Windows).

-## 2D-map widgets
+## 2D-map Figure

-The 2D-map widgets allow easy selection of spectra and interaction with the cursor selection of the files selector widget.
+The 2D-map Figure widgets allow easy selection of spectra and interaction with the cursor selection of the files selector widget.

 By default, the full range of integrated spectra intensity is displayed.<br>
 A range slider in the figure allows specifying the summation bounds.<br>